 The conclusion is where you build on your discussion and try to relate your findings to other research and to the world at large.

 In a short research paper, it may be a paragraph or two, or even a few lines.

 In a dissertation, it may well be the most important part of the entire paper - not only does it describe the results and discussion in detail, it emphasizes the importance of the results in the field, and ties it in with the previous research.

-Some research papers require a recommendations section, postulating that further directions of the research, as well as highlighting how any flaws affected the results.
+Some research papers require a recommendations section, postulating the further directions of the research, as well as highlighting how any flaws affected the results.
 In this case, you should suggest any improvements that could be made to the research design.

-No paper is complete without a reference list, documenting all of the sources that you used for your research.
+No paper is complete without a reference list, documenting all the sources that you used for your research.
 This should be laid out according to APA, MLA or other specified format, allowing any interested researcher to follow up on the research.

-One habit that is becoming more common, especially with online papers, is to include a reference to your paper on the final page.
+One habit that is becoming more common, especially with online papers, is to include a reference to your own paper on the final page.
 Lay this out in MLA, APA and Chicago format, allowing anybody referencing your paper to copy and paste it.

 This means you're free to copy, share and adapt any parts (or all) of the text in the article, as long as you give appropriate credit and provide a link/reference to this page.